-The big one is in to Lego in a big way.
+For the last three years the big one is into Lego in a big way.
 He thinks it is awesome (do you see what I did there?!)
 I personally have a bit of a love hate relationship with the coloured bricks and here is why…

-Love building the stuff.
+Building the stuff.
 I didn’t have Lego as a kid.
 I was more of a dolls and Barbie kind of girl.
-I have just discovered that it is really cool to make.
+Although I think Lego has all bases covered nowadays with gender neutral ranges as well as girly sets for the pink lovers among us.
+Check out this list from doodlebuckets.com for some inspiration.
+As an adult I love building Lego.
+It’s quite therapeutic!
 My husband and I actually argue over who is going to help our son build something.
 Especially when there are instructions to follow.
 I love instructions!
 It’s the only time you will hear me saying “relax, put your feet up, I’ve got this covered”.